Twins vs. Royals Player Props Betting Odds

 Miranda Stats

-- Jose Miranda has three doubles, three home runs, eight walks and 12 RBI (25 total hits).
+- Jose Miranda has three doubles, three home runs, nine walks and 12 RBI (26 total hits).

 Miranda Recent Games